 If you use primes like I do, there are chances that you might be changing the lenses quite frequently.
 Some basic precautions that help are- changing the lens in a non-windy clean area, keeping the camera off while changing the lens, reducing the changing time and reducing the changing frequency.

 Cleaning the innards of the camera is something that I do when I am in the sanctity of my home.
 First I use a good quality and not too old blower bulb.
 Old blower bulbs shed dry rubber dust.
 Do not use any blower which is very old and especially those that have been stored for too long in sun.
 The blower bulb also should not have a direct path for air-intake.
 There should be some kind of dust trap or filter to prevent dust being sucked into the bulb.
 I use blower bulb from Giottos.
+When using blower bulb, ensure that the tip is a tight fit in the bulb.
+You don’t want the tip flying off with a blow and hitting the inside of the camera, do you?
+(That’s a scary scenario to imagine!)

 Before going for sensor cleaning, I first check its condition.
 Easiest method is to set the aperture to its smallest setting, focus to infinity, aperture priority and then move the camera while photographing an evenly lit wall or paper sheet at close distance.
 The noise reduction in the camera should also be switched off.
 Check the resulting image at full resolution. and the dust particles should be visible.
 If they are large in number or appear in photos, it is time to clean the sensor.
 First step in cleaning the sensor is to use the blower bulb.
 Do not use canned air or any other methods to blow air.
 This can be attempted for a couple of times.